mmmago/cowboyunleashed/README.md

 - Enable *Auto Unlock* on the C1+
 - Edit Hall Interpolation Transitions (HIT) (resolve motor judder at startup)
 - Reset PCB (printed circuit board).
 Not resetting any settings made before with the app.

-The app is automatically finding any bike around, so please make sure you're connected to **your** bike before doing anything and that you're the only one with a cowboy around.
-It might evolve in a next update.